Intended for US Healthcare Professionals only.

 The frequencies of solicited local and systemic adverse reactions among adults with HIV infection and adults with atopic dermatitis were generally similar to those observed in healthy adults.

-Across all studies, a causal relationship to JYNNEOS could not be excluded for 4 serious adverse events (SAEs), all non-fatal, which included Crohn’s disease, sarcoidosis, extraocular muscle paresis and throat tightness.
+Across all studies, a causal relationship to JYNNEOS could not be excluded for 5 SAEs, all non-fatal, which included Crohn’s disease, sarcoidosis, extraocular muscle paresis, throat tightness, and hemolytic anemia.

-Cardiac adverse events of special interest (AESIs) considered causally related to study vaccination were reported in 0.08% of subjects who received JYNNEOS and included tachycardia, electrocardiogram T wave inversion, electrocardiogram abnormal, electrocardiogram ST segment elevation, electrocardiogram T wave abnormal, and palpitations.
+Among the cardiac AESIs reported, 6 cases (<0.1%) were considered to be causally related to JYNNEOS vaccination and included tachycardia, electrocardiogram T wave inversion, electrocardiogram abnormal, electrocardiogram ST segment elevation, electrocardiogram T wave abnormal, and palpitations.
 None of the cardiac AESIs considered causally related to study vaccination were considered serious.

 ACIP, Advisory Committee on Immunization Practices; CDC, Centers for Disease Control and Prevention; FDA, US Food and Drug Administration; GMT, geometric mean titer; HHS, Health and Human Services; MPXV, monkeypox virus; NDC, National Drug Code; PRNT, Plaque Reduction Neutralization Test; VAERS; Vaccine Adverse Event Reporting System; WHO, World Health Organization.